 The most successful real estate investors today don’t rely on just one or two marketing approaches to generate interest in their properties and get people to rent or buy them.

 Rather, the top-tier investors wisely allocate much of their marketing spend toward several proven online and offline marketing tactics and techniques — including ones on social media.

 Facebook, Instagram, and the like may not be your first or second choice when it comes to promoting your available units.

-However, these platforms have shown they can help agents and investors alike get more website form fillouts, direct phone calls, and — ultimately — foot traffic at open houses.
+However, these platforms have shown they can help agents and investors alike get more website form submissions, direct phone calls, and — ultimately — foot traffic at open houses.

 Word-of-mouth and real-world networking may be your marketing avenues of choice to garner more attention for your investment properties, you’d be smart to put some time and energy on social media to help grow your bottom line.

 Let’s examine six specific ways you can use the most popular social networks to aid your real estate investing business — these are some social media marketing activities that could provide some bonus ROI you never thought possible.

-1. First, Actually Build Your Social Media Presence
+1. Build Your Real Estate Social Media Presence

 You can’t leverage social media if, you know, you’re not on social media.

 Sure, you have your personal accounts set up on Facebook, Twitter, Instagram, and maybe even Snapchat.
 But as general wisdom indicates, it’s always best to keep your personal and professional life separate online.